aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/manage-presentation/open-presentation/_index.md

 {{% alert color="info" title="Info" %}}

+To circumvent certain limitations when interacting with streams, Aspose.Slides may copy the stream's content.
+Loading a large presentation through its stream will result in the copying of the presentation's contents and cause slow loading.
+Therefore, when you intend to load a large presentation, we strongly recommend that you use the presentation file path and not its stream.

-When you want create a presentation that contains large objects (video, audio, big images, etc.), you can use the [Blob facility](https://docs.aspose.com/slides/cpp/manage-blob/) to reduce memory consumption.
+When you want to create a presentation that contains large objects (video, audio, big images, etc.), you can use the [Blob facility](https://docs.aspose.com/slides/cpp/manage-blob/) to reduce memory consumption.

 {{%/alert %}}